 Contributions.
 The main goal of this paper is to quantify the amount of information leaked through video recordings of on-screen keystroke feedback.
-To this end, we conducted extensive data collection experiments that involved 84 subjects.4 Each subject was asked to type passwords or PINs while the screen or projector was video-recorded using either a commodity video camera and a smartphone camera.
-Based on this, we determined the key statistical properties of resulting data, and set up an attack, called SILK-TV: Secret Information Leakage from Keystroke Timing Videos.
+To this end, we conducted extensive data collection experiments that involved 84 subjects.5 Each subject was asked to type passwords or PINs while the screen or projector was video-recorded using either a commodity video camera and a smartphone camera.
+Based on this, we determined the key statistical properties of resulting data, and set up an attack, called PILOT: Password and Pin Information Leakage from Obfuscated Typing Videos.
 It allows us to quantify reduction in brute-force search space due to timing information.
-SILK-TV leverages multiple publicly available typing datasets to extract population timings, and applies this information to inter-keystroke timings extracted from videos.
+PILOT leverages multiple publicly available typing datasets to extract population timings, and applies this information to inter-keystroke timings extracted from videos.

 Our results show that video recordings can be effective in extracting precise inter-keystroke timing information.
-Experiments show that SILK-TV substantially reduces the search space for each password, even when the adversary has no access to user-specific keystroke templates.
-When run on passwords, SILK-TV performed better than random guessing between 87% and 100% of the time, depending on the password and the machine learning technique used to instantiate the attack.
+Experiments show that PILOT substantially reduces the search space for each password, even when the adversary has no access to user-specific keystroke templates.
+When run on passwords, PILOT performed better than random guessing between 87% and 100% of the time, depending on the password and the machine learning technique used to instantiate the attack.
 The resulting average speedup is between 25% and 385% (depending on the password), compared to random dictionary-based guessing; some passwords were correctly guessed in as few as 68 attempts.
-A single password timing disclosure is enough for SILK-TV to successfully achieve these results.
-However, when the adversary observes the user entering the password three times.
-SILK-TV can crack the password in as few as 19 attempts.
-Clearly, SILK-TV 's benefits depend in part on the strength of a specific password.
-With very common passwords, benefits of SILK-TV are limited.
-Meanwhile, we show that SILK-TV substantially outperforms random guessing with less common passwords.
-With PINs, disclosure of timing poses only a minimal risk - SILK-TV reduced the number of guessing attempts by a mere 3.8%, on average.
+A single password timing disclosure is enough for PILOT to successfully achieve these results.
+However, when the adversary observes the user entering the password three times, PILOT can crack the password in as few as 19 attempts.
+Clearly, PILOT 's benefits depend in part on the strength of a specific password.
+With very common passwords, benefits of PILOT are limited.
+Meanwhile, we show that PILOT substantially outperforms random guessing with less common passwords.
+With PINs, disclosure of timing poses an effective risk.
+The PIN guessing algorithm can reduce the number of attempts up to 26 times compared to random guessing.

 Paper Organization.
 Section 2 overviews state-of-the-art in password guessing based on timing attacks.
-Section 3 presents SILK-TV and the adversary model.
+Section 3 presents PILOT and the adversary model.
 Section 4 discusses our data collection and experiments.
-We then present the results on password guessing using SILK-TV in Section 5, and on PIN guessing in Section 6.
+We then present the results on password guessing using PILOT in Section 5, and on PIN guessing in Section 6.
 The paper concludes with the summary and future work directions in Section 7.